Women in the military in Europe: Sweden

 Since 1989 there are no gender restrictions in the Swedish Armed Forces on access to military training or positions.
 Women are allowed to serve in all parts of the military and in all positions, including combat.

-In 2019, Sweden introduced female conscription, but did not activate it until 2017.
+In 2019, Sweden introduced female conscription.
 This made Sweden the second nation in the world (after Norway) to draft women on the same formal terms as men.

 Turkey

 When Turkish history is examined, it is apparent that Turkish women have voluntarily taken tasks in the defence of their country, showing the same power and courage as men.
 Nene Hatun, whose monument has been erected in the city of Erzurum (Eastern Turkey) because of her gallant bravery during the Ottoman-Russian War, constitutes a very good example of this fact.
 Furthermore, the Independence War has taken its place in history with the unsurpassed heroism of Turkish women.
 Sabiha Gökçen was the first female combat pilot in the world, as well as the first Turkish female aviator.
 She was one of the eight adoptive children of Mustafa Kemal Atatürk.
 Throughout her career in the Turkish Air Force, Gökçen flew 22 different types of aircraft for more than 8,000 hours, 32 hours of which were active combat and bombardment missions.
 She was selected as the only female pilot for the poster of "20 Greatest Aviators in History" published by the United States Air Force in 1996.

 Women personnel are being employed as officers in the Turkish Armed Forces today.
 The women officers serve together with the men under the same respective chains of command.
 The personnel policy regarding women in the Turkish Armed Forces is based on the principle of "needing qualified women officers in suitable branches and ranks" to keep pace with technological advancements in the 21st century.
 Women civilian personnel have been assigned to the headquarters staff, technical fields, and social services without sexual discrimination.
 Women officers serve in all branches except armour, infantry, and submarines.
 Assignments, promotions and training are considered on an equal basis with no gender bias.

 As of the year 2005, the number of the female officers and NCOs in the Turkish Armed Forces is 1245.

 Current squadron leader of the aerobatics team Turkish Stars, Major Esra Ozatay assumed the role on 8 September 2016.
-She is the first and only female pilot holds this position in Turkish Air Force.
+She is the first and only female pilot holding the position in the Turkish Air Force.